Time efficiency analysis for undersampled quantitative MRI acquisitions: Methods

 \subsubsection{Computation of $\eta_{p}$}

-The $\bm{\theta}_{\bm{x}}^{GT}$ and $C^{GT}_{\bm{x}, c}$ were downsized to $|\Omega^{x, D}| = 24 \times 24$ ($\bm{\theta}_{\bm{x}}^{D}$ and $C^{D}_{\bm{x}, c}$, respectively) by applying nearest neighbor interpolation on each parameter map separately while undersampling patterns were generated specifically for $|\Omega^{x, D}|$.
-Both original and downsized $T_2$ map are shown in figure \ref{Fig: GTs}, the remaining maps have been shown in the figure $S1$ in the supplementary materials.
-The $ \eta_{p} $ for each voxel corresponding to voxels in full-size map where nominal values are available was computed according to equation \ref{eq: Time_eff} considering each voxels as ROI in equation \ref{eq: CV}.
+The $\bm{\theta}_{\bm{x}}^{GT}$ and $C^{GT}_{\bm{x}, c}$ were downsampled to $|\Omega^{x, D}| = 24 \times 24$ by applying nearest-neighbor interpolation on each parameter map separately while undersampling patterns were generated specifically for $\Omega^{x, D}$.
+Both the original and downsampled ground truth maps are shown in Figure \ref{Fig: GTs}.
+The ROI mask was obtained by applying the same downsampling operation to $\bm{\theta}_{\bm{x}}^{GT}$, to the ROI mask used for Monte Carlo simulation.
+The $ \eta_{p} $ for each voxel corresponding to voxels in the full-size map where nominal values are available was computed according to Equation \ref{eq: Time_eff}.